kubevirt/kubevirt.github.io/labs/kubernetes/lab2.md

 #### Use CDI to Import a Disk Image

-As an example, we will import a Fedora36 Cloud Image as a PVC and launch a Virtual Machine making use of it.
+First, you need to create a DataVolume that points to the source data you want to import.
+In this example, we'll use a DataVolume to import a Fedora37 Cloud Image into a PVC and launch a Virtual Machine making use of it.

 ```bash
 {% include scriptlets/lab2/06_create_fedora_cloud_instance.sh -%}
 ```

-This will create the PVC with a proper annotation so that CDI controller detects it and launches an importer pod to gather the image specified in the _cdi.kubevirt.io/storage.import.endpoint_ annotation.
+A custom CDI controller will use this DataVolume to create a PVC with the same name and proper spec/annotations so that an import-specific controller detects it and launches an importer pod.
+This pod will gather the image specified in the _source_ field.

 ```
 {% include scriptlets/lab2/07_view_pod_logs.sh -%}